zachmiller280/Spotify-API-Pipeline/README.md

 # Terraforming Tracks: Automating Spotify Listening History Collection and Storage with AWS Serverless

 ## Purpose

-As a music and data nerd, I wanted a way to capture all of my listening data for dashboarding, exploritory analysis, and extracting insights.
+As a music and data nerd, I wanted a way to capture all of my listening data and make it available for dashboarding, exploritory analysis, and extracting insights.
 While Spotify does offer a method to request extended listening history, this process is rather slow (taking at least 3-4 weeks to complete) and difficult to automate.
 This solution offers a near real-time view into my listening habits.

 This project provided an opportunity to work with a variety of commonly used tools I haven’t had exposure to before.
 Because of this, this project is rather ‘over-engineered’.